 Land Acknowledgement

-The Native Plants know their duties and responsibilities.
+We acknowledge and thank the Native Plants who know their duties and responsibilities.
 They know what their job is in the web of existence of this most beautiful place you and I call home.
-They can teach us what ours are too.
-It’s time to restore Indigenous stewardship to stolen lands.
-Chi migwech, Nai-weh to the Wendat, the Anishinaabek, and the Haudenosaunee on whose lands we live, for the generations of caretaking and love they extend to this land, and for their willingness to keep talking to us and teaching us so we can try to find a pathway forward, Plants and Humans, together in allyship.
+They can teach us what ours are too if we open our hearts and minds to their lessons.
+Chi migwech, Nia-weh to the Wendat, the Anishinaabek, and the Haudenosaunee on whose lands we live, for the generations of caretaking and love they extend to this land, and for their willingness to keep talking to us and teaching us so we can try to find a pathway forward, Plants and Humans, together in allyship.

 At Little Forests Kingston we are striving to live up to our treaty obligations.
 We look to the treaty known as the Dish With One Spoon for guidance.
 This wampum belt covenant agreed to by the Haudenosaunne and the Anishinaabek in 1701 at the Great Peace of Montreal, follows a long tradition of similar agreements made amongst Indigneous Peoples on Turtle Island.
 It includes the lands of the Great Lakes and St. Lawrence River and guides us to take only what we must from the land ensuring that enough remains for ourselves and all our relations to thrive.
 It is an agreement of mutual autonomy, much like the Two Row Wampum Covenant.
 French and English settlers were invited to become part of it and that invitation remains.